 14. Will the City still rely on BC Hydro for the water supply?

-No, the City will establish a new lake intake and the water supply will now be solely controlled by the City.
+No, the City will establish a new lake intake and the water supply will now be independent of BC Hydro's system.

 15. Will it cost the City more for water now?